SeanIsayama/Food-Recipe-Model/README.md

 In our baseline model, we will use a Decision Tree Classifier with the features `'n_ingredients'` and `'n_steps'` to predict the amount of calories.

 Both `'n_ingredients'` and `'n_steps'` are quantitative discrete variables, as there are all stored as integer values in the dataset.
 We will use these features to predict `'meal type'`, which we constructed to be an ordinal variable.
+To scale quantitative values to unit variance, we also decided to transform both the `'n_ingredients'` and `'n_steps'` features using sklearn's StandarScaler.

+Finally, we created a test-train split, fit our data on a DecisionTreeClassifier, and evaluated the score of our model.

 | Score type   | Train score         | Test score          |
 |-------------:|:--------------------|:--------------------|
 | f1 Score     | 0.47707204709294887 | 0.48320651797187847 |

+As we can see above, we noticed an f1 Score of around 0.48 for both the training and test sets.
+This score is not "good," as it is a relatively low score, meaning there is high bias.
+However, as the train and test scores seems to be around the same, we can see that there is low variance.

+Our baseline model does not generalize well to both the training and test sets.

 ---